-Table 1.4Summary of Cut-off Values and Metallurgical Recoveries, of Seabee21TR Mineral Reserve Estimate (as at 31 December 2021) Based on \$1,600/oz Gold Price
+Table 1.4 Summary of Cut-off Values and Metallurgical Recoveries, of Seabee21TRS Mineral Reserves Estimate (as at 31 December 2021) Based on \$1.600/oz Gold Price

-Mineral Reserve Classification Tonnage Grade Contained Gold Cut-off Value Metallurgical Recovery
+Mineral Reserve Classification Tonnage (kt) Grade (Au g/t) Contained Gold (koz) Cut-off Value (Au g/t) Metallurgical Recovery (%) Proven 304 9.16 90 2.52 98 Probable 2,379 6.40 490 2.52 98 Total Mineral Reserves 2,684 6.72 580 2.52 98

-(kt) (Au g/t) (koz) (Au g/t) (%)

-Proven 304 9.16 90 2.52 98

-Probable 2,379 6.40 490 2.52 98

-Total Mineral Reserves 2,684 6.72 580 2.52 98

-1. Mineral Reserves are reported based on 31 December 2021 as-mined survey data.
+Mineral Reserves are reported based on 31 December 2021 as-mined survey data.

-2. The Mineral Reserve estimate is based on metal price assumptions of \$1,600 gold.

-3. The Mineral Reserve estimate is reported at a cut-off grade of 2.52 g/t Au.

-Economic analysis for the Mineral Reserve has been prepared using long-term metal prices of \$1,600/oz of gold.
+The Mineral Reserves are reported based on 31 December 2021as-mined survey data.
+The Mineral Reserves estimates are based on metal price assumptions of \$1,600 gold.
+The Mineral Reserves estimates are reported at a cut-off grade of 2.52 g/t Au.
+Economic analysis for the Mineral Reserves has been prepared using long-term metal prices of \$1,600/oz gold.
 No mining dilution is applied to the grade of the Mineral Reserves.
 Dilution intrinsic to the Mineral Reserves estimate is considered sufficient to represent the mining selectivity considered.
 Processing recoveries vary based on the feed grade.
 The average recovery is estimated to be 98%.
+4. 5.

-8. Metals shown in this table are the contained metals in ore mined and processed.

-9. The point of reference for Mineral Reserves is the point of feed into the processing facility.

-10. Tonnage is metric tonnes, ounces represent troy ounces, and g/t represents grams per metric tonne.
+Processing recoveries vary based on the recording and the average recovery is communication to a volume 7.
+SSR has 100% ownership of the Project.
+Metals shown in this table are the contained metals in ore mined and processed.
+The point of reference for Mineral Reserves is the point of feed into the processing facility.
+Tonnage is metric tonnes, ounces represent troy ounces, and g/t represents grams per metric tonne.

-The 2021 Mineral Reserve is a net increase of 86 koz (18%) total contained gold ounces as compared with the 2020 Mineral Reserves.
-Although mining depletion has occurred in the Santoy 8A and 9A mining zones, the 2021 Mineral Reserve has increased with the conversion of the Santoy Mineral Resource in the GHW zone into a Mineral Reserve.
+The 2021 Mineral Reserves are a net increase of 86 koz (18%) total contained gold ounces as compared with the 2020 Mineral Reserves.
+Although mining depletion has occurred in the Santoy 8A and 9A mining zones, the 2021 Mineral Reserve has increased with the conversion of the Santoy Mineral Resources in the GHW zone into Mineral Reserves.
 An increase in the gold commodity price has also resulted in a decrease in the Mineral Reserve cut-off grade.